ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 **Default values:**

-1. If the `ON EMPTY` section isn't specified, the section used is `NULL ON EMPTY`
+1. If the `ON EMPTY` section isn't specified, the section used is `NULL ON EMPTY`.
-2. If the `ON ERROR` section isn't specified, the section used is `NULL ON ERROR`
+2. If the `ON ERROR` section isn't specified, the section used is `NULL ON ERROR`.
-3. If the `WRAPPER` section isn't specified, the section used is `WITHOUT WRAPPER`
+3. If the `WRAPPER` section isn't specified, the section used is `WITHOUT WRAPPER`.
-4. If the `WITH WRAPPER` section is specified but `CONDITIONAL` or `UNCONDITIONAL` is omitted, then the section used is `UNCONDITIONAL`
+4. If the `WITH WRAPPER` section is specified but `CONDITIONAL` or `UNCONDITIONAL` is omitted, then the section used is `UNCONDITIONAL`.

 **Behavior:**